intel/rohd/README.md

     // Assignment statement of nextVal to be val+1 (<= is the assignment operator) nextVal <= val + 1;

-    // `FF` is like SystemVerilog's always_ff, in this case trigger on the positive edge of clk FF(clk, [
+    // `Sequential` is like SystemVerilog's always_ff, in this case trigger on the positive edge of clk Sequential(clk, [
       // `If` is a conditional if statement, like `if` in SystemVerilog always blocks If(reset, then:[
         // the '<' operator is a conditional assignment